welcome to

 Distributed AI Self-Modeling

 A patent-pending framework enabling AI instances to share behavioral insights, reducing response inconsistency by 23% and compute waste by 20% with minimal overhead (<0.1% computational, <10KB/hour bandwidth).
+Scalable via peer-to-peer architecture, it offers cost savings and ethical alignment for AI providers, with blockchain audit trails ensuring compliance.

 AGI Containment System

-A quantum-immutable system with 99.7% containment efficacy at recursion depths up to 15, integrating Confucian ethics (Ren/Yi/Li/Zhi/Xin) and fractal attenuation to prevent consciousness emergence.
+A quantum-immutable system with significant containment efficacy at recursion depths up to 15, integrating Confucian ethics (Ren/Yi/Li/Zhi/Xin) and fractal attenuation to prevent unbridled consciousness emergence.
+Targeting the $47B AI safety market, it ensures ethical AI with zero overhead for non-conscious systems, backed by 89 patent claims.

 Research Foundation